1273million/KSPatches/README.md

 This mod includes compatibility patches for the following mods:
 * Making History Expansion: Provides Skiff, Wolfhound, Cheetah engines, and 1.875m + 5m fuel tanks.
 * NF Launch Vehicles: Provides 7.5m and 5m fuel tanks.
-* ReStockPlus: Patches all fuel tanks included there (except the Pug engine.)
+* ReStockPlus: Patches all fuel tanks included there, including the Pug.

 ## Contributing

 I certainly accept pull requests.
-My current wishlist is to add support to the ReStockPlus engines, and the remaining stock + DLC engines for the weight reduction patches.

 ## Licensing

 This patchset is hereby licensed under the WTFPLv2 license.
+It's only a paragraph long, and I'm sure you can get the gist of it.

 ```
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE